Virginia Western Community College

 Course Description

-ITP 120 Java Programming I (4 CR) The course entails instruction in fundamentals of object-oriented programming using Java.
+ITP 120 Java Programming I (4 CR) Prerequisite: CSC221 for VWCC students.
+None for the VT section.
+Entails instruction in fundamentals of object-oriented programming using Java.
 Emphasizes program construction, algorithm development, coding, debugging, and documentation of console and graphical user interface applications.
 Lecture 4 hours per week.

 Contact Methods and Response Time

 I am teaching totally distance learning, so the fastest contact method is through email at dwolff@virginiawestern.edu.
 I read email just about 24/7 and generally respond within 24 hours if it is not within two days of the due date.
 This includes weekends.
-As due dates get closer, email load increases dramatically so response may be slower (you can prevent this being a problem for you by starting early).
-Discord postings will usually be answered within 24 hours.
+As due dates get closer, my email load increases dramatically so response may be slower (you can prevent this being a problem for you by starting early.
+Discussion forums will usually be answered within 24 hours.
 I will be grading right after you submit, and grades will usually be posted within 24 hours of the due date.
 See more details below.

 Attendance / Lateness Policy